UAE: Investors lose hundreds of thousands of dirhams after Dizabo app shuts down

 Yet another investor, Gaus Sayyad detailed his experience, reflecting the widespread concern among investors.
 Despite cases against it, Dizabo continued to advertise on platforms like Facebook and Instagram.
 “I invested Dh50,000, but I haven’t seen a cent,” he said.
 “I even took out a bank loan.”

 When he sought to reclaim his money, the company resorted to intimidation.
-“They acted like police officers, threatening to jail me if I spoke out.”
+“They acted like police officers, threatening to imprison me if I spoke out.”

 Since then, Gaus has taken to social media to warn others and urge authorities to investigate Dizabo.
 “I lost my job two months ago and borrowed from the bank,” he said.
 “Now, my account is in the negative.
 I just want to live a peaceful life, but they’re holding onto my hard-earned money.